Learning-and-Intelligent-Systems/predicators/behavior.md

 * If you'd like to see a visual of the agent planning in iGibson, set the command line argument `--behavior_mode simple`.
 If you want to run in headless mode without any visuals, leave the default (i.e `--behavior_mode headless`).
 * Be sure to set `--plan_only_eval True`: this is necessary to account for the fact that the iGibson simulator is non-deterministic when saving and loading states (which is currently an unresolved bug).
 * Example command: `python predicators/main.py --env behavior --approach oracle --option_model_name oracle_behavior --num_train_tasks 0 --num_test_tasks 1 --behavior_scene_name Pomaria_2_int --behavior_task_list "[opening_packages]" --seed 1000 --offline_data_planning_timeout 500.0 --timeout 500.0 --behavior_option_model_eval True --plan_only_eval True`.

+## Troubleshooting
+### Visualizing what the robot is doing
+If a lot of plans are failing in refinement, then visualization can be an extremely powerful debugging tool (e.g. it's often the case that samplers are simply struggling to find good samples to accomplish a particular action).
+Unfortunately, due to OpenGL version issues on MIT SuperCloud, visualization cannot be done on SuperCloud itself and requires a local installation.
+Moreover, some minor file editing is required:
+1. Open the `igibson/render/mesh_renderer/shaders/450/optimized_vert.shader` within the `iGibson` repo (remember, this should be the LIS fork of iGibson!).
+1. Find all instances of the string `graphlib_` and replace them with `gl_`.
+Save the file with this change.
+1. You have two options:
+    1. Robot PoV view: Run whatever task/planning command you'd like to run, but with the flag `--behavior_mode simple`
+    1. 3rd person PoV: Run whatever task/planning command you'd like to run, but with the flag `--behavior_mode iggui`.
+Two screens will pop-up: 1 with the robot's PoV and the other with a 3rd person PoV.
+The 3rd person PoV screen can be moved with 'wasd' keys in the x and y axis, ctrl+dragging for up/down in the z-axis, and 'qe' keys for turning left and right.
+Before planning begins on every task, you'll have 30s to position the viewer in the place you want to view the plan execution from.